Research & Best Practices

 Common equipment depreciation methodologies

 Not all industries have the same standards when it comes to determining equipment’s depreciation life or useful life.
 This is due to the differing ways they use machinery as well as the unique conditions found in each workspace.
-As such, different industries have their own methodologies for their assessments, including:
+As such, different industries have their own methodologies for their depreciation schedule assessments, including:

 • Declining balance method: This method accelerates depreciation in the first few years of a machine’s lifespan.
 This is often used for equipment that lose their value more rapidly in the early years of use.

-• Units of production method: Under this methodology, depreciation is tied to the usage or output of the machinery in question.
+• Units of production method: Under this methodology, accumulated depreciation is tied to the usage or output of the machinery in question.
 This is ideal for manufacturing equipment with varying production levels.

 Equipment depreciation and maintenance considerations